teggno/exoedit/README.md

 Use this action to get the JavaScript code from a Widget that only exists on a Portal Dashboard into the Editor.
 When you have selected this command, you will be prompted for the Portal, the Dashboard and the Widget.

+### Edit Device Lua Script
+Use this action to get the Lua code from a Device Script into the Editor.
+When you have selected this command, you will be prompted for the Portal, the Device and the Script.

 ### Upload Domain Widget Script
 Use this action to upload the code of the current editor window to an existing Exosite Domain Widget.
 When you have selected this command, you will be prompted for the Domain Widget.